IceHe/lib/diary.md

 spo

-- ride if not rain at night
+- ride if not rain at night (give up)

 ## Tue